 Finally, the receiver on the SPT was upgraded in 2012.
 The SPTpol camera provides sensitivity to CMB polarization and, more importantly for SZE work, increased sensitivity to CMB temperature fluctuations.
-The final SPTpol maps are expected to cover 500 square degrees of sky to noise levels of \sim 5 and \sim 9 μ K-arcmin at 150 and 95 GHz (Austermann et al. 2012).
-Meanwhile, the XXL survey Pierre et al. (2011) has increased the survey area that has a characteristic 10 ks XMM-Newton exposure from 6 to 25 deg2.
-This should enable an interesting new insight into possible differences in the SZE signatures of low- and high-mass clusters.
-We make a forecast with a mock catalogue that consists of 144 clusters within redshift range 0.2-1.2 and a bolometric flux limit of $1 \times 10^{-14} \,\mathrm{ergs}^{-1} \mathrm{cm}^{-2}$.
-Analysing this sample with the appropriate SPTpol increase in depth indicates that with the future sample we can tighten the fractional error on A{SZ} to 6 per cent compared to our current result of 30 per cent.
-On B{SZ} the uncertainty shrinks from 34 to 8 per cent.
-These improvements should enable a more revealing comparison of the SZE signatures of low- and high-mass clusters and perhaps also enable a detailed study of potential contamination of the SZE signal by associated radio or dusty galaxies.
+The final SPTpol maps are expected to cover 500 square degrees of sky to noise levels of ${\sim}5$ and ${\sim}9\mu K$ -arcmin at 150 and 95 GHz (Austermann et al. 2012).
+Meanwhile, the XXL survey (Pierre et al. 2011) has increased the survey area that has a characteristic 10 ks XMM-Newton exposure from 6 deg to 25 deg.
+This should enable an interesting new insight into possible differences in the SZE signatures of low and high mass clusters.
+We make a forecast with a mock catalog that consists of 144 clusters within redshift range 0.2-1.2 and a bolometric flux limit of $1\times10^{-14}~{\rm erg~s^{-1}cm^{-2}}$ .
+Analysing this sample with the appropriate SPTpol increase in depth indicates that with the future sample we can tighten the fractional error on $A{SZ}$ to 6 per cent compared to our current result of 30 per cent.
+On $B{SZ}$ the uncertainty shrinks from 34 to 8 per cent.
+These improvements should enable a more revealing comparison of the SZE signatures of low and high mass clusters and perhaps also enable a detailed study of potential contamination of the SZE signal by associated radio or dusty galaxies.